 100 kJ/mol of heat energy will be released if you form these same covalent bonds.

 We can draw an energy profile diagram for the reaction of hydrogen with oxygen to form water.
-These energy profile diagrams outline the energy changes taking place during a chemical reaction in terms of bonds broken and bonds formed and perhaps most importantly they will show immediately whether the reaction is an exothermic or an endothermic reaction.
+These energy profile diagrams outline the energy changes taking place during a chemical reaction in terms of bonds being broken and bonds being formed and perhaps most importantly they will show immediately whether the reaction is an exothermic or an endothermic reaction.
 So let's look at the energy changes that take place when hydrogen and oxygen react to form water vapour.
 The word and symbolic equation for this reaction is shown below:

 This means that there are two basic steps in this chemical reaction: